Francis Tolentino: Presidential Adviser for Political Affairs

 In June 2017, Tolentino was appointed by former President Rodrigo Duterte as his political adviser from 2017 to 2018.
 He became the former President's main troubleshooter during crises, disasters, and emergencies.

 Senator

-Tolentino ran for senator in the 2016 Philippine Senate election, however, he was defeated after placing 13th.
+Tolentino ran for senator in the 2016 Philippine Senate election and lost, coming in 13th.

 Tolentino ran again for senator in the 2019 Philippine Senate election.
-Endorsed by President Rodrigo Duterte, he is under the Hugpong ng Pagbabago and the informal Kilusang Pagbabago coalitions.

-Tolentino successfully secured the 9th place in the 2019 elections and is serving as a Senator of the Philippines until 2025.
+Endorsed by President Rodrigo Duterte, he ran under the Hugpong ng Pagbabago and the informal Kilusang Pagbabago coalitions.
+Tolentino successfully secured the 9th place in the 2019 elections and served as a Senator of the Philippines until 2025.

 18th Congress

 During the 18th Congress, Tolentino chaired the Senate Committee on Local Government and the Senate Committee on Urban Planning, Housing, and Resettlement.

 During his stint as Chairman of the Senate Committee on Local Government, Tolentino was a welcomed partner by the Bangsamoros in the transition of the Bangsamoro Autonomous Region in Muslim Mindanao.